YangyangFu/mpc-drl-tl/Progress.md

 - change previous P controller into PI controller
 - reset PI at the beginning of each day
 - remove hystersis controller for chiller to avoid time events to save time

+## 04/06/2021
+Overwriting fan speed signal from external sources will lead to the wrong fan status output from supervisory controller.
+For example, when fan is activated at night, the fan on/off controller that uses occupancy information still think the fan is off.